 PLANTRONICS .Audio 340 3.5mm Connector Supra-aural The Head Stereo Headset$14.99

 Also, you might consider getting a webcam so that the TA or professor (and other students) will be able to see you when you speak.
 We have no specific recommendation for a webcam.

 A leave of absence may be granted by the Graduate Division to continuing graduate students in good standing (3.0 GPA), who have completed at least one quarter in graduate status at UCLA.
 Please see the Leave of Absence Policy here: https://grad.ucla.edu/academics/graduate-study/leave-of-absence-request/

 All leaves must be requested before the end of the second week of class of the quarter in which the leave of absence or extension of leave of absence is to begin.
-Deadlines are published for each quarter in the General Catalog and in the quarterly Schedule of Classes.
+Deadlines are published for each quarter in the Academic Term Calendar.